SAP-samples/teched2022-AP260/exercises/ex3/README.md

     }
 ```

 Now the smart contract will revert transactions that do not satisfy the require rule we have added.
-Running the tests again should now again pass all tests.
+Running the tests with `npx hardhat test` again should now again pass all tests.

 ## Changing NFT metadata based on redemption status

 The final feature to implement is to change the appearance of our NFT based on the availability status.
-Let's again first add two tests:
+Let's again first add two tests after `add test "metadata"` in our test file:

 ```typescript
 it("Should mint a token and check that tokenURI is validIPFS", async function () {